 Engage your digital Customers

 It would be difficult for your customers to be constantly in touch with your team for getting their required documents and to query the location of their cargo.
 An online portal with live tracking features and provision for downloading documents such as BL, POD, etc. can help your customers in a big way.
 You can also provide feedback and a complaint registration platform as well for better engagement.

 Encourage Social distancing

 During COVID19, use solutions to monitor the different zones in your office and logistics yard so that administrative workers, drivers, and other staffs follow social distancing norms.
 Non-touch thermal scanners can be installed at all entry and exit points.
 Occupancy-based wireless devices can be used to ensure that not too many people are at one place at a given point in time.

 Upgrade your system

 It is important to embrace digital technologies to reduce costs through process optimisation.
 A web enabled customized software system that suits your company.
 You will have multiple teams spread across various geographical locations.
 The software should be able to capture all your operations under one roof.
 Moreover, prefer vendors who give you online implementation, training, and support.
-Especially in today’s time, it is better to avoid an onsite team at your premises, so a complete implementation over the internet should be preferred.
+Especially in today’s time, it is better to avoid an onsite team at your premises, so a complete implementation over secured conferencing software should be preferred.

 If you want to implement a fresh solution at your office or want to identify gaps in your business, give a call to our experts for any kind of assistance.